annikahuston/annikahuston/README.md

 🌱 Interested in product management, data science, machine learning, and backend development

-🌱 Utilizing database management for University of Oregon Football Recruiting
+🌱 Utilizing database management for University of Oregon football recruiting

 🌱 Motivated to integrate the world of computer science with sports